 Elaine was personally chosen by John F. Kennedy to paint his portrait, and she created a series of huge, bright canvases depicting the president.
 Some of these now live in the Truman and Kennedy presidential libraries; pictured below is Elaine with former president Truman and one of the canvases.
 Elaine worked rapidly, in broad brushstrokes, racing up and down ladders and across her studio during the process, a restless painter for a restless president.
 She recounted the process in detail in a fascinating interview with Artnews.

 In 2015, the National Portrait Gallery in Washington, DC, held a retrospective of Elaine's work (though the director said it was a 'huge risk' given how little-known she was).
 Many of her paintings are owned by major American institutions.
 But it's safe to say that she will never have the same impact or name recognition as her husband.
 Willem will always be the default de Kooning.

 The last word will go to the indomitable Linda Nochlin, who sadly passed away recently.
 Writing in Women Artists at the Millennium she said: We will need all our wit and courage to make sure that women's voices are heard, their work seen and written about.'

 Molly Tresadern, Art UK Content Creator and Marketer

-- Last year, we looked at women artists who deserve greater recognition – including Margaret Macdonald Mackintosh, who worked with her husband, the architect Charles Rennie Mackintosh
+- In 2016 we looked at women artists who deserve greater recognition – including Margaret Macdonald Mackintosh, who worked with her husband, the architect Charles Rennie Mackintosh

 - It's not just husbands that are the problem: in her lifetime, Gwen John was overshadowed by her brother, Augustus Edwin John